Last updated on January 25, 2023

 Unearth cards aren’t easily abused.
 The unearth casting cost tends to be costed knowing that these are “free” cards (just like flashback) and gets in the way of really slimy things you might do.
 Still, there are a few places these cards fit nicely.

-The same is true for unearth cards.
-They’re exiled at the end of the turn but you get a leaving-the-graveyard trigger, an ETB trigger, and a leaves-play trigger.
-And each of those effects can be relevant if you’re running a deck that likes self-mill.
+Whether it’s zombie tribal, Syr Konrad, the Grim, dredge, delve, escape, or other things that want to fill the graveyard, these cards have a lot of utility.
+They’re exiled at the end of the turn, but you get a leaving-the-graveyard trigger, an ETB trigger, and a leaves-play trigger.
+Each of those effects can be relevant if you’re running a deck that likes self-mill.

 Desperate Anti-Counterspell Commander Metas